marcopennekamp/lore/specification/expressions.md

 ### Maps

 Lore supports **maps** as first-class constructs.
-A map is a homogenous, indexed collection of key/value pairs.
+A map is a homogeneous, indexed collection of key/value pairs.
 Maps are *immutable*.
 Map types are denoted `A -> B`.
 We will eventually differentiate between immutable and mutable maps.

 You can **construct** a map with the following syntax: `#[k1 -> v1, k2 -> v2, k3 -> v3]`.
 The empty map is denoted `#[]`.